sisso/rust-mud/docs/forums.md

 Any object can have a reference to a prefab.
 When persist, both object data and prefab data will be generated and only difference will be persisted.
-When load, first load the prefab object and then override with field data.
+When load, first load the prefab object and then overwrite with field data.

 - Removals are not supported !!!!
 - prefabs can be recursive